tls-inspector/tls-inspector/tlsui/Sources/Localization/README.md

 refers to the first parameter (`{name}`).
 The number is always one less, so `{0}` refers to the first, `{1}` would refer to the second, so on.

+Because languages can use different orders of words (subject-verb-order, for example), the order of the values (`{0}`, `{1}`, so on) should reflect their correct positions in the language, rather than be in numerical sequence.

 ### 1.2.
 Strings Files

 TLS Inspector's localized strings are stored in `.strings` files.
 These files contain one entry per